 Our last test looked at each cable’s capability running an Asus ROG Strix 17.3-inch portable gaming monitor.
 The monitor is a high-performance gaming monitor with a resolution of 1920×1080 and refresh rate of 240Hz—which is basically the same bandwidth requirements of a standard 4K 60Hz display.

-What are the different types of USB-C Cables?
+What are the different types of USB-C to USB-C cables?

-There are a number of different types of USB-C cables including: USB 2.0, USB 3.1 Gen 1, USB 3.1 Gen 2, and Thunderbolt 4.
+There are a number of different types of USB-C to USB-C cables including: USB 2.0, USB 3.1 Gen 1, USB 3.1 Gen 2, and Thunderbolt 4.

 What are USB-C cables used for?